vbalasu/cloud/README.md

 USAGE EXAMPLES
  cloud put test.csv
  cloud get test.csv
+ cloud append test.csv
+ cloud delete test.csv
  cloud --domain public get test.csv
 ```

-put: Uploads local file and returns a cloud url
+put: Uploads a local file and returns a cloud url

-get: Retrieves file and outputs to the console
+get: Retrieves a remote file and outputs to the console

-append: (not yet implemented)

-delete: (not yet implemented)
+append: Appends the contents of a local file to a remote file.
+This assumes that the remote file already exists

+delete: Deletes a remote file

+In addition to using the command line interface, there is a web client at (this url - not yet implemented)